 Digital displays are essentially flat panel screens that rely on different technologies to present multimedia content to an audience.
-The most common are LCD screens which use liquid crystal cells to display content and LED displays that are based on Light Emitting Diode technology.
+The most common are LCD screens which use liquid crystal cells to display content and LED displays which are based on Light Emitting Diode technology.
 Digital displays on their own can’t do much.
-They need some type of media player hardware and software that can render content for them.
+They need some type of media player hardware and digital signage software that can render content for them.

 A larger size doesn’t mean high-quality

 Digital displays come in many sizes that vary from one manufacturer to another.
 What’s important to note is the physical size of a display is quite often independent of the image resolution it can support.
 So, selecting a bigger display doesn’t guarantee your content will be sharper or better.
 Besides physical size, the display’s resolution is one of the most crucial factors to consider when selecting a digital signage display.